Ariana Grande Talks Pete Davidson First Kiss As Singer Reveals All

-Singer Ariana Grande spilled all the detes about her first kiss with fiancé Pete Davidson on rapper Nicki Minaj’s radio show, Queen Radio, writes E!
+Singer Ariana Grande spilled all the details about her first kiss with fiancé Pete Davidson on rapper Nicki Minaj’s radio show, Queen Radio, writes E!
 News.

 Grande used many different adjectives to describe their first kiss, including saying it was “so dope” and “so sick.”